Your Guide to Lagunas de Chacahua, Oaxaca | INCREDIBLE!

 Option B is to get a longer (45 to 60 minutes), direct boat all the way to the town.

-However, you’ll need to negotiate the price with whoever has a boat and is going (you’ll probably have to ask around).
-Fares range between 200 to 600 pesos per person depending on group size, negotiation skills and your level of Spanish!
+But the price isn’t fixed – you’ll need to negotiate with the boat owner.
+Prices range between 200 and 600 pesos per person (depending on group size, negotiation skills and your level of Spanish)!

 From wherever you get dropped off in the town of Chacahua, Oaxaca, you’ll have to walk to your accommodation as there are no taxis or other forms of transport.